Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "Give and take, huh?
 I’m no ambassador, I’m just Daar’s gofer, but I’ll gladly convey your message."
 Murphy drank his tea, and stood.
 "Uh…?"

 "The drone butler will handle it," Umin assured him.
 "It was nice to meet you, Mister Murphy.
 You’re the first Human I have had the pleasure of knowing.
-Tell me...it is my understanding that many find our smell a bit..."
+Tell me... it is my understanding that many find our smell a bit..."

 "Strong, yeah.
 To me, it smells a bit like sour motor oil."